Moments from the 1980s to 1990s

 In 1998, after the NESCAC presidents decided to stop participation in NCAA tournaments, Bates held a Chapel forum.
 It was packed.
 After President Harward spoke, several athletes talked about their experiences at NCAA championships.
 Abby Phelps ’98′s passionate account of her experiences at NCAA cross country meets stole the show.
 She talked about being the best you can be in both the classroom and on the playing field.
 She talked about setting goals and learning life lessons.
 Later, the NESCAC presidents decided to continue in NCAA championships.

 Carolyn Court, head coach of cross country and track and field

 Hurricane Gloria felled campus trees right before Back to Bates 1985.
 The dedication of Muskie Archives was that weekend, and former President Carter would attend.
 Electricity gone, we tried by flashlight to set up a Chase Hall press conference, in accordance to Secret Service directives, as News Service director Stu Greene searched for a manual typewriter.
 Early Saturday morning, scores of students and maintenance workers cleaned up the campus.
 Director of Special Projects Judy Marden ’66, wearing an Ultrasuede suit, cleared debris; treasurer Bernie Carpenter wielded a chainsaw.
 The campus was transformed before formalities commenced.

-Elaine Freeman, retired associate director of physical plant
+Elaine Freeman, retired associate director of Facility Services

 Joy to the Word